OsiriX-Foundation/karnak-documentation/content/userguide/monitoring.en.md

 ![monitoring export button](/userguide/monitoring_export_button.png)

-Once customize, the export is launched by clicking on the export button.
+Once customized, the export is launched by clicking on the export button.

 ![monitoring export csv](/userguide/monitoring_export_csv.png)

-Export will use the filters selected in the monitoring view and export only transfers corresponding to the filters.
+Export will use the filters selected in the monitoring view and export only transfers matching the filters' criteria.